Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 >
 {style="tip"}

+When you run your code with Java assertions enabled, the `kotlinx.coroutines` library automatically enables debug mode.
+Unit tests run with assertions enabled by default, so you don't need to enable debug mode explicitly for them.

-To enable debug mode, pass the `-Dkotlinx.coroutines.debug` VM option in your build tool or IDE run configuration.
+To enable debug mode explicitly, pass the `-Dkotlinx.coroutines.debug` VM option in your build tool or IDE run configuration.

 In IntelliJ IDEA, follow these steps to enable debug mode: